ejeklint/WLoggerDaemon/Station_protocol.md

 [This thread](http://aguilmard.com/phpBB3/viewtopic.php?f=2&t=508&st=0&sk=t&sd=a&hilit=wmr100) on [a forum for GraphWeather](http://aguilmard.com/) was very helpful.
 I managed to read it all in spite of my lousy french.
 Thank's guys!

-And big thanks to Kustaa Nyholm and George Warner for your contributions!
+And big thanks to Kustaa Nyholm, George Warner and Fernando Urbina for your help!

-Both WMR100N and WMRS200 are low speed USB 1.1 Human Interface Devices, but with a completely closed, vendor-specific application level protocol.
+There are a number of weather stations from Oregon Scientific that uses this protocol.
+I know that WMR100N, WMRS200, RMS300 and RMS600 share the same protocol and work with my software.
+All of them are low speed USB 1.1 Human Interface Devices, but with a completely closed, vendor-specific application level protocol.
 I've tried to contact Oregon Scientific about the possibility to get access to the protocol but they haven't even answered my letters.

 The nice thing about them being a HID is that it makes it quite easy to communicate with it, and using the HID Manager that came with Mac OS X 10.5 enabled me to get a very simple and robust way of speaking with them.
+At first I wasn't using the proper callback function so occasionally I got data losses.
+But with excellent help from Fernano Urbina and George Warner at Apple I understood what was going on, and with George's example code I finally got it stable.
 Setting up the USB handling and register callbacks for data and device plugin/remove is not even 10 lines of code, excluding error control.
 But then to actually understand the data from the station requires much more of coding.

 ###Initialization
 <br>
-To kick-start the station the following initialization string (hex code) must be sent once:
+To kick-start the station the following initialization string (hex code) must be sent once, at least for WMR100N:

     20 00 08 01 00 00 00 00